 Malware is referred to as any type of software that is designed with malicious intent.
-This can include viruses, worms, adware, spyware, and ransomware - all to which work differently, but seem to cause the same symptoms on your device.
+This can include cybersecurity red flags like viruses, worms, adware, spyware, and ransomware - all to which work differently, but seem to cause the same symptoms on your device.
 It's basic function is to damage, destroy, or steal your data, take control over devices, and aid in criminal activity.

 Different Types of Malware

 A virus is essentially a piece of code that is able to replicate itself causing a detrimental effect to the system such as corrupting it or destroying its data.
 Once a virus has successfully attached itself to a program, file, or document, it will lie unnoticed until circumstances cause the computer or device to carry out its code.
 In order for a virus to infect your device, you have to run the infected program, which in turn causes the virus code to be executed.

 Computer worms often arrive as attachments in spam emails or instant messages.
 When the files are opened, they could contain a link to malicious website or it could automatically download the computer worm onto your device.
 Once the worm is installed into the system, it will silently infect it in its entirety.
 Worms are best known for modifying and deleting files and they can even insert additional malicious software onto a computer.
 Sometimes a computer worm’s purpose is only to make copies of itself over and over — depleting system resources, such as hard drive space or bandwidth, by overloading a shared network.

 Adware is a software that unwantedly displays ads on your computer.
 It usually presents itself in the form of pop up ads, but it can also change your browser's homepage and add spyware to your device.
 Adware may not be as malicious as a virus and other harmful tech infections, but if presented on a device, it should certainly be removed as it can cause problems with the device in the future.